epitcher/rename-replacer/README.md

 3. The script will walk through the configured directory and its subdirectories, and **rename files** and **replace text** within files based on the key-value pairs specified in the JSON config file.

+## Helpful stuff
+- `json_reverser.py` has been provided to flip around your `config.json` key-value pairs in the case you need to undo a rename.
+It creates a new `reversed_config.json` file which you can copy the content of and place into `config.json`

 ## License
 This script is licensed under the MIT License.
 See the LICENSE file for more information.